core-wg/senml-spec/draft-ietf-core-senml.md

 --- abstract

-This specification defines media types for representing simple sensor measurements and device parameters in the Sensor Measurement Lists (SenML).
+This specification defines a format for representing simple sensor measurements and device parameters in the Sensor Measurement Lists (SenML).
 Representations are defined in JavaScript Object Notation (JSON), Concise Binary Object Representation (CBOR), Extensible Markup